dupontdenis/Front-end-Projet--APIBookAuthor--/README.md

 - The `authors` field on a `Book` document stores ObjectId references to `Author` documents.
 The API returns raw references by default.
 If you need populated author objects, you can populate them in the controller or add a query option to return populated results.
 - The seeder will erase the `authors` and `books` collections — do not run it in production.

----

-If you'd like, I can add: a) example responses for each endpoint, b) a short Postman collection, or c) auto-fill the `api-requests.http` placeholders with IDs produced by the seeder.

 ## Frontend tester